odow/SDDP.jl/docs/src/tutorial/rhs_noise.md

 In the previous tutorial, [First steps](@ref), we formulated a simple hydrothermal scheduling problem.
-In this tutorial, we extend the model to include stagewise-independent noise in the righ-hand side of the constraints.
+In this tutorial, we extend the model to include stagewise-independent noise in the right-hand side of the constraints.

 !!! note
     Notably, SDDP.jl does not allow stagewise-independent noise terms in the